 William H. Spivey, Jr.

-Project Manager, Notary Public
+Manager, Human Resources and Recruitment, Notary Public

 Mr. Spivey has been an independent businessman since his retirement from the Federal Bureau of Investigation 2000, where he served as a Special Agent.
 He has been an integral part of BOS Logistics since its inception.
 Mr. Spivey brings a wealth of government agency knowledge, negotiation skills, and management experience to BOS Logistics.
 His areas of expertise include: